aljedaxi/cocktails/pages/sparkling cocktails.md

   Spärkel on level 4 and pour over ice⁣⁣!
 - Grapefruit Moscow Mule
   * 3 oz. vodka
-      1 grapefruit
+  *    1 grapefruit
-      1 cup of ginger beer
+  *    1 cup of ginger beer
-      ½ cup of ice
+  *    ½ cup of ice
-  *
+  Add vodka, juice of ½ of the grapefruit, 2 slices of grapefruit, ginger beer and ice to your Spärkel bottle.
+Top off with water to 1” below fill line.
+Carbonate on desired level.
+-